Patrogenic/tetris/README.md

 # Tetris
 ## Run Project
 To run the project (assuming you have java installed):
-1: download the /dist folder and run the Tetris.jar file
+1: Download the /dist folder and run the Tetris.jar file
 or
-2: while inside the /dist directory run the command java -jar Tetris.jar
+2: While inside the /dist directory run the command java -jar Tetris.jar

 ## Controls
 Arrow keys to manipulate the tetromino